 Many times, this extra inflow of cash can get blown away quickly in the winds of pleasure and spontaneity.

 It’s easy to categorize it as extra income that “doesn’t really count” because you didn’t budget it for it anyway.
 Why not have some fun with it?

 Because, if you take that $1,000 Christmas bonus and put it in an investment fund where it makes 7% annually for the next 10 years, then you’ve doubled your windfall.
 After 20 years?
 You’ve quadrupled it.

 So, protect your windfalls.
 Make them count.
 Because they have the capacity to buy you so much more than a new TV or a weekend vacation (both of which don’t do anything to support you in retirement).

 Ever wish you could get through the holidays without getting into more debt?
 You can!

-The key is in planning ahead.
+The key to meeting this upcoming expense is in planning ahead.
 Don’t wait until December 1st to figure out your Christmas budget.
 Start in September – or better yet, July.

 If you have past budgets to look at, you can easily figure out the average amount you spend on holiday gifts and activities.
 If you don’t, just take your best guess and claim it as your Christmas savings goal.